jsafrane/scratch/csi-inline-volumes.md

 type CSIVolumeHandlePrefix string;
 const (
-	// VolumeHandle is prefixed by Pod UID CSIVolumeHandlePrefixPod CSIVolumeHandlePrefix  = "Pod"
+	// VolumeHandle is prefixed by Pod UID.
+	CSIVolumeHandlePrefixPod CSIVolumeHandlePrefix  = "Pod"
-	// VolumeHandle is prefixed by UID of the namespace where the pod is CSIVolumeHandlePrefixNamespace CSIVolumeHandlePrefix  = "Namespace"
+	// VolumeHandle is prefixed by UID of the namespace where the pod is located.
+	CSIVolumeHandlePrefixNamespace CSIVolumeHandlePrefix  = "Namespace"
+	// VolumeHandle is not modified.
-	// can be mounted in read/write mode to many hosts CSIVolumeHandlePrefixNone PersistentVolumeAccessMode = "None" )
+	CSIVolumeHandlePrefixNone PersistentVolumeAccessMode = "None" )